 PREAMBLE

 The Washington Community and Technical College Baccalaureate Leadership Council was established by the Washington Association of Community and Technical Colleges (WACTC).
-Based on a consistent and sustained growth of both the number of overall baccalaureate degrees being offered and the number of community and technical colleges offering these degrees in the state, this formal council exists to support the work of the Instruction Commission, as appropriate, on matters relating to baccalaureate policy, procedures/processes, and promotion.
+Based on a consistent and sustained growth of baccalaureate degrees being offered this formal council exists to support the work of the Instruction Commission, as appropriate, on matters relating to baccalaureate policy, procedures/processes, and promotion.

 ARTICLE I – BACCALAUREATE LEADERSHIP COUNCIL